We’ve been discussing in our blog how to write a strong subject line that will make your recipients open your email

 While it’s very true that spam filters are an issue and we should absolutely pay attention to spam triggering words, we’ve become pretty adept at making sure that the well-crafted emails we put so much time into writing aren’t automatically trashed.

-We also know that, professional signatures, and videos help boost our email open rates.
+We also know that crafting a professional email signature, and videos help boost our email open rates.